dylanteehankee/group-game-project/ProjectDocument.md

 ### Combat - Weapon
 To separate the weapon logic from player control, I designed the weapon to function independently from PlayerController and receive the signal from PlayerController for the attack.
 The `CRWeapon` (Close Range Weapon) prefab is attached under `Player`, so there move together.
 The attack is achieved by activating the weapon `hitbox` and `sprite renderer` to show the swinging weapon and enable the hitbox detection.
 The swing of the weapon is controlled by a customized lerp function `Attack()` that lerp attackProgress from 0f to 1f and repositions the weapon to corresponding angle.
 With these controls, the weapon can show up, swing through configured attackAngle centered at the mouse position, and then disappear when finished attack.

+To make sure the weapon rotation center is the (0, 0) of the weapon prefab, the `counter weight` sub-object was attached to the weapon prefab to be the same shape, not rendered, and opposite position across (0,0) to make sure the weapon prefab's center is in (0, 0) for rotation to function correctly.

 When the weapon is idealing (not attacking), the `weapon follower` will show up near the player to show the equipped weapon.
 The logic of `weapon follower` is similar to the `PositionFolloweCamera` from (exercise 2)[].
 It stays still when it's distance to the player is less than `InnerRadius`; moves at `followSpeed` that's slightly slower than the player when distance with the player in between `InnerRadius` and `OuterRadius`; and maintains the max `OuterRadius` when is reaching max leash distance.

 ### Combat - Spells